renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-io.md

   "input_type": "chat"
 }'
 ```
-The custom `session_id` value starts a new chat session between your client and the Langflow server, and can be useful in keeping conversations and AI context separate.
+The custom `session_id` value starts a new chat session between your client and the Aiexec server, and can be useful in keeping conversations and AI context separate.

 5. Send the POST request.
 Your request is answered.